dshipuk/modern-HomePage/README.md

 # modern-HomePage
-This is a more modern style business homepage to view the website live click the link below
+This is a more modern style business homepage that utilizes the tailwindcss library for styling and vite to quickly set-up react to view the website live click the link below
 ## https://sensational-cajeta-4a5860.netlify.app/